While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 To stand a chance against Gastrea’s monsters, superhuman young girls are sent with their partners to fight them.

-Black Bullet’s main character fights Gastrea with a special gun, just in case the title isn’t clear enough.
+Black Bullet’s main character fights Gastrea’s special gun, just in case the title isn’t clear enough.

 18. Gunsmith Cats